eep-lab/arrasta-sdl2/authors/ofgalvao.md

 Olavo de Faria Galvao
-I created the name Arrasta and the functionalities of mobile objects, target objects, spatial parameters, formats accepted to fill the objects, temporal and sequential parameters, input and output conditions for sequence of events to occur, registry of time and number of accurences.
+I created the name Arrasta and the functionalities of mobile objects, target objects, spatial parameters, formats accepted to fill the objects, temporal and sequential parameters, input and output conditions for the sequences of events to occur, registry of time and number of occurrences.